The name of this organization is the Historical Society of Battle Creek, hereinafter referred to as HSBC, doing business as Heritage Battle Creek.

 The Vice-President shall fulfill all the duties of the President in the absence of the President and chair the Program Committee.

-The Treasurer shall be responsible for reviewing the funds of the organization and all other duties usually pertaining to the office, in particular monitoring budget items and working closely with the financial service to provide understandable and appropriate financial reports.
+The Treasurer shall be responsible for reviewing the funds of the HSBC and all other duties usually pertaining to the office, in particular monitoring budget items and working closely with the financial service to provide understandable and appropriate financial reports, including an annual audit.

 Article V - BOARD OF DIRECTORS